-The track’s lyrics see Steve Perry (on extraordinary vocal form) pleading with his lover to forgive his wrongdoings and restart their relationship.
-The track utilizes some sparkling piano chords, a heartbeat-like drum and as some beautiful orchestral elements, all contrasted by some gritty guitar runs.
+The track’s lyrics see Steve Perry (in extraordinary vocal form) pleading with his lover to forgive his wrongdoings and restart their relationship.
+The track utilizes some sparkling piano chords, a heartbeat-like drum, and some beautiful orchestral elements, all contrasted by some gritty guitar runs.

 # 4 – Faithfully